TheGeekOnSkates/breakaway-basic/manual.md

 Loads a file.
 Unlike other BASICs, there's no need to use quotes.
 So you can just do i.e. `LOAD myfile.bas` or `LOAD ../path/to/my/file.bas`.

+### MOVE x y

+Moves the cursor to column x, row y.
+This is different from other terminal control systems you may have used (which usually do it as row, then column, or y then x).
+This is on purpose - as fun and retro as it is to have it backwards like that, more programmers today are familiar with x-y coordinates.

 ### NEW

 Clears the contents of the program memory.
 For example: